 Nuts and seeds.
 Frequent nut consumption is associated with a lower profile of inflammatory biomarkers, such as C-reactive protein, IL-6, and fibrinogen.
 Although nuts and seeds are avoided during the elimination phase of the AIP diet, if you’re not allergic you may be able to reintroduce them.
 (Source)

 Omega-3 fatty acids.
 Fatty acids are antimicrobial, antifungal, and antiviral, and medium-chain triglycerides in fatty acids such as coconut oil aid in nutrient absorption.
 They’ve also been shown to be particularly beneficial for managing gastrointestinal disorders, which may help reduce inflammation.
-The main sources of omega-3 fatty acids are fish, canola, flax seed, and sunflower.
+The main sources of omega-3 fatty acids are cold-water fish such as wild-caught salmon, sardines, and mackerel.
 A diet rich in omega-3 fatty acids may help reduce inflammation, but further testing must be done to see if there’s any benefit for those with autoimmune diseases.
 (Source, Source, Source)

-The paleolithic diet can lower BMI, weight, and waist circumference, and elevate levels of HDL, the “good” cholesterol.
+The paleo diet can elevate levels of HDL, the “good” cholesterol.
 HDL is known to have antioxidative and anti-inflammatory effects that help protect against autoimmune and other diseases.
 (Source)